 - (a) All drinking water outlets shall be fed from the Mains Water Distribution System in a school. - (b) The pipe work should serve each drinking water tap sequentially from the boiler house to the final connection to the mains water storage tank in the roof space.
-This in order to promote water turnover and reduce stagnation in the distribution system. - (c) The design of the distribution system shall ensure that no drinking water tap is located at the end of a long pipe run. - (d) Final connection to each drinking water tap via the shortest "dead leg". - (e) Drinking water taps in classrooms and in the Staff Room should be located over the sink units and labelled as outlined in Section 2.2.1 Design Considerations above.
+This in order to promote water turnover and reduce stagnation in the distribution system. - (c) The design of the distribution system shall ensure that no drinking water tap is located at the end of a long pipe run. - (d) Final connection to each drinking water tap should be via a short "dead leg". - (e) Drinking water taps should be located over the sink units and labelled as outlined in Section 2.2.1 Design Considerations above.